Operator Shifting for General Noisy Matrix Systems: Main Theorem for More General Shifts

-In the analysis in \cite{etter2020operator}, adding this $\modMat$ term effectively just changes the autocorrelation matrix from $\autoCor$ to $\autoCor \modMat$ in the analysis.
-Note that $\autoCor \modMat$ remains symmetric positive definite by virtue of the condition that $[\modMat, \autoCor] = 0$.
-This therefore begs the question: do augmentations of the form \cref{eq:genaug} retain their nice properties in the nonsymmetric augmentation setting --- where the residual norm plays the role of the energy norm in the elliptic augmentation setting? \Cref{sec:isotropy} provides a definitive answer to this question: it is not possible unless the modified auto-correlation is isotropic -- that is, unless $\autoCor \modMat = \id$.
+As mentioned in the introduction, in the elliptic case \cite{etter2020operator}, one can prove a reduction in error for a variety of different shifts.
+In particular, the energy norm in the elliptic shifting setting has an extensive theory regarding the approximation of $\optAugFac$.
+This therefore begs the question: do more general shifts of the form \cref{eq:gen_aug} retain their nice properties in the nonsymmetric shifting setting --- where the residual norm plays the role of the energy norm in the elliptic shifting setting? \Cref{sec:isotropy} provides a definitive answer to this question: it is not possible unless the modified second moment is isotropic and the chosen norm is the residual norm.

-Nonetheless, while the wide number of choices regarding norms and augmentations do not translate to the nonsymmetric augmentation setting, the operator augmentation framework does provide a way for handling anisotropic right-hand-side $\rhs$ with $\E[\rhs \rhs^T] = \autoCor \neq \id$.
-Namely, one chooses the operator augmentation
+Nonetheless, while the wide number of choices regarding norms and shifts do not translate to the nonsymmetric shifting setting, the operator shifting framework does provide a way for handling anisotropic $\autoCor \neq \id$.
+Namely, one chooses the operator shift

-It is immediate that the results of \cref{thm:thm} hold for this choice of augmentation --- as the $\autoCor^{-1}$ will cancel the $\autoCor$ in the error objective.
+It is immediate that the results of \cref{thm:thm} hold for this choice of shift --- as the $\autoCor^{-1}$ will cancel the $\autoCor$ in the error objective.
 We restate this conclusion into the main theorem of this paper: